-Victorian public sector entities are eligible to apply for funding via a public account advance (as per section 37 of the Financial Management Act 1994).
-Funding applications must come in writing from the relevant Minister to the Treasurer.
-Note that this is an option, rather than a requirement of the GGB program (i.e. departments and agencies may elect to access alternative funding sources).
+For projects valued over \$1 million, applications must come in writing from the relevant Minister to the Assistant Treasurer.

+Note that this is an option, rather than a requirement of the GGB program (i.e., departments and agencies may elect to access alternative funding sources).

-In applying to the Treasurer for funding, the department or agency must commit to repay the funds over a period consistent with the project's payback period (i.e. typically around five years), using the project's cost savings to offset loan repayments.
-On completion of repayment of the loan, the department or agency is eligible to retain 50 percent of savings achieved by the project.
+In applying for funding, the department or agency must commit to repay the funds over a period consistent with the project's payback period (typically five years) using the project's cost savings to offset loan repayments.